 I have programmed thousands and thousands of workouts and programs for athletes over the past twenty years.
 Despite all this experience, I have made mistakes.
 Sometimes I see my mistake immediately upon writing and reviewing the program, other times the mistake has taken years to discover.
-It was only when I became a coach of coaches rather than a coach of athletes that I finally was given a different perspective that allowed me not only learn what caused my mistakes, but how to fix them.
+It was only when I became a coach of coaches rather than a coach of athletes that I finally was given a different perspective that allowed me to not only learn what caused my mistakes but how to fix them.

 Here are five mistakes novice coaches make when programming for their athletes.

-When coaches resonate and “get” the athlete they can call them on their mistakes, recognize when they need to speed up or slow down, know when to guide them, as well as when to let them guide themselves.
+When coaches resonate and ‘understand’ the athlete they can call them on their mistakes, recognize when they need to speed up or slow down, know when to guide them, as well as when to let them guide themselves.

-When the athlete creates little “windows” in conversation or emails that are cries for help or cries for recognition that may mean that something is going awry in the relationship.
+When the athlete creates little ‘windows’ in conversation or emails that are cries for help or cries for recognition that may mean that something is going awry in the relationship.

 Surprisingly, many coaches don’t actually analyze the finer details of how their athlete improves.
 What I mean by this is that many coaches don’t understand how to determine how different fitness characteristics change (positively or negatively) throughout a training plan.
-Without a full understanding how the different phases of your training will affect your athletes, it’s hard to plan for important events like a competition.
+Without a full understanding of how the different phases of your training will affect your athletes, it’s hard to plan for important events like a competition.

 As a general rule of thumb, you shouldn’t coach or train an athlete for a sport of which you have never experienced or know nothing about.

 For example, in competitive functional fitness, there are plenty of coaches that have never competed in the sport, or even tried it.
 Yet they propose to just ‘know’ how things feel and will go?